R/Chromatograms.R

 includes peaks data (retention time and related intensity values, also

-referred to as peaks data variables in the context of Chromatograms
+referred to as peaks data variables in the context of Chromatograms) and

 metadata of individual chromatogram (so called chromatograms variables).